Home Affairs Committee hear further evidence on localised grooming

 20 November 2012

-The Home Affairs Committee will be taking evidence from the Heads of Public Protection Units at Lancashire Constabulary and Greater Manchester Police to examine the differing methods which forces use to tackle Child Sexual Exploitation.
+The Home Affairs Committee takes evidence from the Heads of Public Protection Units at Lancashire Constabulary and Greater Manchester Police to examine the differing methods used to tackle Child Sexual Exploitation.

 This will then be followed by a panel of two former senior officers of Rochdale Metropolitan Borough Council.
 Following the evidence session with the current and former Chief Executive of Rochdale Council, the Home Affairs Committee will be taking evidence on the breakdown in communication between frontline and senior staff at the Council.